Digital Privacy Under Attack: Challenges and Enablers: Attacks on Anonymous Data

 \subsubsection{Seed-based de-anonymization}

-One of the first works to study structure-based de-anonymization attacks discussed active and passive attacks using small subgraphs designed to violate social network users' privacy~\cite{backstrom2007wherefore}.
-Although providing an important reference, owing to the limitations of practicality and effectiveness, \citet{narayanan2009deanonymizing} introduced a classic and widely applied approach to de-anonymization, which modeled the process of de-anonymization as two steps: \textit{seed identification} and \textit{propagation}. {The seed represents a node in a graph that can provide some individual auxiliary information. } The method conducted `network alignment', which matches the anonymized graph's nodes with the auxiliary graph's nodes that have known identities as accurately as possible. \Cref{fig:seed} illustrates the process of seed-based de-anonymization.
+One of the first works to study structural information-based de-anonymization attacks discussed active and passive attacks using small subgraphs designed to violate the privacy of social network users~\cite{backstrom2007wherefore}.
+While providing an important reference, due to the limitations of practicality and effectiveness, \citet{narayanan2009deanonymizing} introduced a classic and widely applied approach to de-anonymization, which models the process of de-anonymization as two steps: \textit{seed identification} and \textit{propagation}.
+The seed represents a node in a graph that can provide some individual auxiliary information.
+The method performs a `network alignment', which matches the anonymized graph's nodes with the nodes of the auxiliary graph that have known identities as accurately as possible. \Cref{fig:seed} illustrates the process of seed-based de-anonymization.

-More importantly, motivated by this work, a series of seed-based de-anonymization attacks emerged~\cite{yartseva2013performance,narayanan2009deanonymizing,weipeng2014twostage}. \citet{yartseva2013performance} further improved the attack in~\cite{narayanan2009deanonymizing}, and presented a simple \textit{percolation-based} de-anonymization algorithm.
-It tried to match every pair of nodes from the auxiliary and anonymized graphs incrementally, in which both nodes have at least $r$ neighboring mapped pairs. \citet{weipeng2014twostage} introduced a two-stage algorithm called \textit{Seed-and-Grow} to achieve the re-identification of anonymous individuals within social networks, two stages of which were based on the graph structure and overlapping user bases among different social networks, respectively.
-Similar to~\cite{narayanan2009deanonymizing}, their attack consisted of two phases: initial landmarks selection and extended mappings.
-For improving accuracy and efficiency, \citet{zhang2021efficient} introduced a new framework to match the node by quantifying the matching score of a pair, which employing higher-order neighboring information.

-However, these seed-based de-anonymization techniques require large numbers of seeds, and they have difficulty effectively mapping nodes of the large-scale anonymized graph.
+More importantly, motivated by this work, a series of seed-based de-anonymization attacks emerged~\cite{yartseva2013performance,weipeng2014twostage}. \citet{yartseva2013performance} further improved the attack in~\cite{narayanan2009deanonymizing}, and presented a simple \textit{percolation-based} de-anonymization algorithm.
+It attempted to match each pair of nodes from the auxiliary and anonymized graphs, where both nodes have at least $r$ neighbor pairs. \citet{weipeng2014twostage} introduced a two-stage algorithm called \textit{Seed-and-Grow} to achieve the re-identification of anonymous individuals within social networks, two stages of which were based on the graph structure and overlapping user bases between different social networks respectively.
+To improve accuracy and efficiency, \citet{zhang2021efficient} introduced a new framework for node matching by quantifying the matching score of a pair, using higher-order neighboring information.
+However, these seed-based de-anonymization techniques require a large number of seeds, and they have difficulty effectively mapping the nodes of the large-scale anonymized graph.